homebysix/recipe-robot/README.md

 If you provide Recipe Robot with the path to an app that came from the Mac App Store, it will create an override for use with Nick McSpadden's [AppStoreApp recipes](https://github.com/autopkg/nmcspadden-recipes#appstoreapp-recipe).
 Please see the details in his README for requirements necessary to use these overrides.

+### JSS Recipes

+If all you need to do is to build a JSS recipe that uses an existing pkg recipe as its parent, you may want to check out [JSSRecipeCreator](https://github.com/jssimporter/JSSRecipeCreator), which can build both conventional (\*.jss.recipe) and "package only" (\*.jss-upload.recipe) type recipes.
+Recipe Robot is not designed to create child recipes for existing parent recipes, although [with some tweaking](https://youtu.be/5VKDzY8bBxI?t=2829) you can certainly use it that way.

 ## Troubleshooting